Workzone for the academic staff at DPU

 Creating a case

 DPU’s Workzone team creates and closes cases in Workzone.
-Simply fill out the form below.
-You can contact the Workzone team directly by email if you need support.
+Simply fsend an email to the Workzone team at workzonesupport@edu.au.dk, and you will receive an email form, which you must fill out and return per. mail.
 Once the Workzone team has created your case, they will send you an email, and you can add emails and attached documents to the case.
-Complete the case creation form.

 Why do I need to file?